HeyImAmethyst/SkinToneLoader/README.md

 **Creating a skin tone texture**

-The size of one skin color is a 1 x 3 texture (1 row of 3 pixels)
+The size of one skin tone is a 1 x 3 texture (1 row of 3 pixels)

-If you want to add multiple skin tones in a spritesheet your spritesheet will need to be of the size: number of skin colors x 3
+If you want to add multiple skin tones in a spritesheet your spritesheet will need to be of the size: number of skin tones x 3

 The process for adding skin tone content packs for this mod is the same for Get Glam except that some things have been renamed.